theduckhorse/Rover-Slime-Tutorial-A2/comms/README.md

 # CSC2003 Team A2 Communications Module

 For the commmunications side of the team, we have tested the different networking protocols and the peripherals.
-We ran and tested each protocol against each other to see which is the best implementation for our team moving forward.
+We tested each protocol and collated data.

+The communications folders are divided into multiple folders:
+* Assignment_UART_Car

 ### Configurations Tested
 * MSP432 → M5Stickcplus via UART